allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 ”AREX” sortie event.
 PEX wil then disregard the second AREX and ARCP times and use the final ARIP

 time as real AREX time.
-PEX assumes a reverse AR track has the fol owing sortie events sequence: ARIP, ARCP, AREX, AREX, ARCP, and ARIP.
+PEX assumes a reverse AR track has the following sortie events sequence: ARIP, ARCP, AREX, AREX, ARCP, and ARIP.
 AR Track duration is the time between the ARCP/ARCT and the final AREX \(which is really the geographic ARIP\).

 9. Airspace and Range Data.
 The flying schedules \(except Custom Schedule\) provide options to show airspace/range Name, Entry Time, IP \(Initial Point\) Time, and/or Exit Time.

-A. If you use the Sortie Events Builder tab to schedule your airspace/ranges, PEX looks for the following Mission Board Sortie Events to populate the following airspace/range data: 1\) Entry time: "LL EP", "Area Entry", and "ALTN EP"
+1. If you use the Sortie Events Builder tab to schedule your airspace/ranges, PEX looks for the following Mission Board Sortie Events to populate the following airspace/range data: 1\) Entry time: "LL EP", "Area Entry", and "ALTN EP"

 2\) IP time: "IP" \(but will display only if followed by LL EX, Area Exit, or ALTN EX\) 3\) Exit time: "LL EX", "Area Exit", and "ALTN EX"